Guide to Metal Credit Cards: What You Need to Know

 Another potential plus to opening a new card is that if you make on-time payments on your new card, your positive payment history can build your score over time.
 However, if you’re a credit card newbie and still working on establishing credit, you may not see the uptick in your score as quickly.
 This is because FICO requires you to have at least one account that’s been open for six months and one account that’s been reported to the credit bureau within the last six months to qualify for a credit score.

 If you don’t already have a handful of credit card accounts, a new card also can positively impact your score because it’s adding another revolving account to your lineup.
-While your mix of account types only comprises 10% of your credit score, credit scoring models do look at this.
+While your mix of account types only comprises 10% of your credit score, credit scoring models do look at and reflect this.

 Does Applying for a Credit Card and Not Getting Approved Hurt Your Credit?